 It is an all-kill for Free Fire on Android in the countries with the highest number of downloads in the Top Grossing Action Games category.
-The game snatched the first spot in said category in several countries in Asia and South America.
+The game snatched the first spot in several countries in Asia and South America.
 Garena’s flagship game is completely dominating.

 (Source: Sensor Tower)

 However, in the Top Free Action Games category, it is #48 on iPhone and #138 on iPad.